Assassin's Creed: Assassin's Creed Revelations

 Assassin's Creed Revelations is the final installment of the Ezio Trilogy and was released in November 2011 for the PlayStation 3, Xbox 360, and Windows.
-Following the events of Brotherhood, where he was possessed by Juno and forced to kill Lucy (who, unbeknownst to him, was a Templar double agent), Desmond has fallen into a coma and was put back into the Animus to save his mind.
-Within the computerized core of the Animus, Desmond meets the preserved consciousness of Abstergo's previous Animus test subject, Clay Kaczmarek, who explains that Desmond's mind must achieve full synchronization with Altaïr and Ezio, or else he will fall into dementia.
+Following the events of Brotherhood, where he was forced by Juno to kill Lucy (who, unbeknownst to him, was a Templar double agent), Desmond has fallen into a coma and was put back into the Animus to save his mind.
+Within the computerized core of the Animus, Desmond meets the preserved consciousness of Abstergo's previous test subject, Clay Kaczmarek, who explains that Desmond's mind must achieve full synchronization with Altaïr and Ezio, or else he will fall into dementia.
 Desmond continues exploring the memories of Ezio, who, a few years after the events of Brotherhood, travels to Constantinople to find five keys needed to open a library built by Altaïr, which is said to contain the power to end the Assassin–Templar conflict.
-In Constantinople, Ezio becomes caught in a war of succession between Sultan Bayezid II's sons, Selim and Ahmet, and must confront a conspiracy masterminded by the Byzantine Templars, who are taking advantage of the chaos to try and reclaim the city, as well as open Altaïr's library themselves.
+In Constantinople, Ezio becomes caught in a war of succession between Sultan Bayezid II's sons, Selim and Ahmet, and must confront a conspiracy masterminded by the Byzantine Templars, who are taking advantage of the chaos to try and reclaim the city.

 Originally Revelations was announced as Assassin's Creed: Lost Legacy, and conceptualized as a Nintendo 3DS title focusing on Ezio traveling to Masyaf to explore Altaïr's legacy and uncover the origins of the Assassin Brotherhood.
-Lost Legacy was later announced as cancelled on July 15, 2011, after Ubisoft decided to expand the idea further, cancel the 3DS development and shift all development duties towards PlayStation 3, Xbox 360 and PC to release the game as a full-fledged main installment of the franchise.
+Lost Legacy was later announced as cancelled on July 15, 2011, after Ubisoft decided to expand the idea further, cancel the 3DS development, and shift all development duties towards PlayStation 3, Xbox 360 and PC to release the game as a full-fledged main installment.
 The original premise remained and evolved into the plot seen in the final game.
 Included were many new systems and additional weapons such as bomb-crafting and an expanded Assassin recruitment system.
-The multiplayer mode returns in Revelations, with more characters, modes, and maps; players once again assume the role of Templars in training and as they level up and rise in the ranks, they are told more about Abstergo's history.
+The multiplayer mode returns in Revelations, with more characters, modes, and maps; players once again assume the role of Templars in training and, as they level up and rise in the ranks, they are told more about Abstergo's history.